neurodatascience/QLS612-Overview/coc.md

 to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.
-If a participant engages in harassing behavior, event organizers have the responsibility to remind the offender about Brainhack’s Code of Conduct, and warn them that repeated inappropriate, uncivil, threatening, offensive, or harmful behavior can lead to a temporary or permanent ban from the event with no refund.
-The offending person(s) may also see affected their participation in future Brainhack events.
+If a participant engages in harassing behavior, event organizers have the responsibility to remind the offender about the Code of Conduct, and warn them that repeated inappropriate, uncivil, threatening, offensive, or harmful behavior can lead to a temporary or permanent ban from the event with no refund.
+The offending person(s) may also see affected their participation in future classes.
 We expect participants to follow these rules at all event venues and event-related social activities.
 We think people should follow these rules outside event activities too!